Phonics Terms for Parents

 Segmenting Breaking a whole word down into its individual sounds.
 Hearing hop and identifying /h/ /o/ /p/.

-Heart Words Words that have a "tricky" part that doesn't follow the rules yet.
-Words like said or the that kids must learn "by heart."
+Heart words Words with a tricky part that doesn't follow the rules yet.
+Words like said or the that children learn by heart.